wilberh/AIFinanceProject/README.md

    ```

 4. **Other Libraries and APIs:**

-   This project leverages this Python package and external API
+   This project leverages this Python package and external API,
    - Yahoo Finance API using [yfinance package](https://github.com/ranaroussi/yfinance)
    - [NewsAPI](https://newsapi.org/docs/endpoints/everything) (FREE-TIER, only the last 30 days of data)

 5. **Access the UI for the Django-Rest Framework API:**